-To promote regenerative agriculture, we have deployed a holistic farming program that focuses on soil health, carbon sequestration, biodiversity, ecosystem health, water availability and quality throughout our operations.
+To promote regenerative agriculture, we have deployed a holistic farming program that focuses on soil health, biodiversity, ecosystem health and water availability throughout our operations.
 While we have seen great success with these principles, we are actively building on these regenerative farming solutions.
+For instance, in 2022, we partnered with the World Wildlife Fund to better understand the condition of our soils and how we can improve our regenerative agriculture practices, a project that will run from 2023 to 2025.